A worldwide embrace

 Along with publishing the writings of Mary Baker Eddy, the Church publishes several periodicals: The Christian Science Monitor, a multi-platform news publication which includes a weekly print magazine, a continuously updated news website, and a daily news briefing; a weekly Bible Lesson; the Christian Science Sentinel; The Christian Science Journal; and The Herald of Christian Science. more about publications

 To explore spirituality, prayer, and healing, visit a Christian Science Reading Room.
 They are public bookstores for anyone on a quest for spiritual understanding.
 They are open to people of all faiths, backgrounds, and ways of life.
-You'll find an uplifting and welcoming atmosphere and helpful librarians in any one of them. more about Reading Rooms
+You'll find an uplifting and welcoming atmosphere and helpful librarians in any one of them.
+Locate a Reading Room near you. more about Reading Rooms

 Looking for inspiration, healing, and practical ideas?
 Discover lectures given by Christian Science practitioners and teachers.
 Lecturers from around the world share how anyone can use Christian Science in their lives to find healing solutions.
 Past lectures are available online here in video format as well as downloadable audio files.
 Languages include: English, Spanish, French, German, Japanese, and Portuguese.
-You can find an upcoming lecture here . more about lectures
+Find an upcoming lecture. more about lectures

 As your study of Christian Science deepens, you may be interested in Christian Science Primary class instruction.
 This is a twelve-session course in spiritual healing for those who have been inspired by the ideas in Science and Health and who have a heartfelt desire to help others through prayer.
 It’s a unique and precious opportunity to dig further into your relationship with God.
 The class is taught by authorized Christian Science teachers. more about classes and teachers